Carbonado/Carbonado/RELEASING.md

 -------------

 * You will need the Carbonado GPG key and passphrase to continue.
 Contact
-  @jesterpm or @broneill to obtain them.
+  @jesterpm or @pranaydalmia to obtain them.

 * You will need an account with Sonatype Nexus.
 You can create that [here](https://issues.sonatype.org/secure/Signup!default.jspa).
 Contact
-  @jesterpm or @broneill for access to the Cojen repository.
+  @jesterpm or @pranaydalmia for access to the Carbonado repository.

 Process
 -------